barracudanetworks/barracuda-cudawaf/README.md

   * A Puppet agent running as a Puppet Device proxy to the Barracuda WAF.
   * A Barracuda Web Application Firewall running the firmware version v9.1 or above

+Set the Ruby Library Path with the following command: export RUBYLIB=/etc/puppetlabs/code/environments/<env name>/modules/cudawaf/lib/:$RUBYLIB , where "env name" is the name of the Puppet environment.

 ### To install the module
 ``` bash